 Don’t Forget Your Taxes

 Before moving out of the country, we recommend speaking with a tax professional to understand how to file your taxes.
-Yes—you still have to pay taxes while you live abroad if you plan on remaining a citizen.
+Yes—you still have to pay taxes while you live abroad if you plan on remaining a U.S. citizen.
 Depending on your international status, you may be taxed twice.
 It is important to do your research and talk to a professional to find ways to mitigate double payment and understand foreign tax codes.
+The last thing you’d want is to try to move for a job opportunity, only to be making far less money because you’re losing most of it to taxes.

 Moving Your Belongings

 Last but not least, you will need to figure out a way to get your belongings to your new home.
-Packing your belongings can be a tiring process, especially with everything else on your to-do list.
+You should prioritize decluttering and selling or donating most of your large items, like furniture and appliances.
+Packing your remaining belongings can be a tiring process, especially with everything else on your to-do list.
 That is why Affordable Quality Moving and Storage is here to help you pack and relocate your life.
 Our goal is to make your moving process as stress-free as possible.

 Ready to get a free estimate?
 Call our international movers today at (661) 622-2636!